snotskie/ttrpg/site/src/playing.md

 - **Muddled:** The next roll you make when determining the Focal Action in an Endeavor is made with a $-2$ modifier.
 Then, this condition ends.
 - **Exhausted/Cursed:** Dice in your pool of Blessing Dice are each worth $1$ less, to a minimum of $0$.
 This condition ends when you remove its cause.
 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
-- **Disarmed:** If you would win a violent Contest as the Attacker with Maximum severity, you win with Very Major severity instead.
+- **Disarmed:** If you would win a violent Contest as the Attacker with a Maximum outcome, you win with a Very Major outcome instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
 - **Taxed:** You cannot perform Spark Stat Checks.
 Spending ①① ends this condition.